chuot/rdio-scanner/CONTRIBUTING.md

 Most of the time, the issue will be assigned to the [owner and project manager](https://github.com/chuot) and then resolved in a timely manner.
 In some cases, the issue will be identified as _help needed_ and then assigned to a volonteer contributor.
 Again, pull requests will be rejected if they are not related to a previously opened and assigned issue.

+## Contributor Agreement

+By submitting a contribution to this repository, you agree to the terms of the [Individual Contributor Assignment Agreement](./ICAA.md).

 ## Random Pull Requests

 To keep the project stable and well organized, random pull requests will be rejected if no issue have been previously opened and assigned first by the [owner and project manager](https://github.com/chuot).